Quantitative Heegaard Floer cohomology and the Calabi invariant: Closed-open maps and quasimorphisms

 In a different direction, recall the {\bf quantitative fragmentation norm} $|| \cdot ||_A$ on $\Homeo_0(S^2,\omega)$ associated to a positive real number $A$: $|| \psi ||_A$ is the minimum $N$ such that $\psi = f_1 \ldots f_N$, where the $f_i$ are supported in open discs of area no more than $A$.
 In applications of fragmentation, one often assumes in addition that the discs are displaceable, in other words that $A < 1/2$.
 For more about fragmentation norms, we refer the reader to (for example) \cite{Entov-Polterovich,bip}.

 In contrast to Proposition~\ref{prop:notcont}, one expects that the quantitative fragmentation norm is bounded in a $C^0$ neighborhood of the identity.
 Indeed, this fact is known for diffeomorphisms by combining \cite[Prop.
 3.1]{Sey13} with \cite[Lem.
 4.7]{LSV} and one should be able to adapt these proofs without difficulty for homeomorphisms; it should also be noted that we actually use this boundedness, for diffeomorphisms, in our proof of Proposition~\ref{prop:C0-cont1} because \cite[Prop.
 3.1]{Sey13} and \cite[Lem.
 4.7]{LSV} are used in \cite[Lem.
 3.11]{CGHS21}.
-Nevertheless, it turns out that, just as with the stable commutator length, the fragmentation norm over displaceable subsets is unbounded.
+Nevertheless, we can prove that, just as with the stable commutator length, the fragmentation norm is unbounded (for $A< \frac{1}{2}$).
+Clearly, elements of $\Homeo_0(S^2,\omega)$ with large fragmentation norm must be $C^0$-far from the identity.

-\begin{prop} When $A < 1/2, || \cdot ||_A$ is unbounded. \end{prop}
+\begin{prop} When $A < \frac{1}{2}, || \cdot ||_A$ is unbounded. \end{prop}

 We remark that in \cite[Ex.
 1.24]{bip}, the authors show that the quantitative fragmentation norm is unbounded on displaceable subsets of tori and raise the question of what happens on a complex projective space.
 Proposition~\ref{prop:frag} gives a partial answer to this: the quasimorphism we construct in the course of proving Proposition~\ref{prop:frag} shows that $|| \cdot ||_A$ is unbounded on $\Ham(S^2,\omega)$ for $A < 1/2$, since this is a subgroup of $\Homeo_0(S^2,\omega)$.